Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Mrs. Wilkes’ Dining Room

-One of my all-time favorite restaurants on the planet!
+One of my all-time favorite restaurants on the planet – and definitely one of the most popular Savannah restaurants.
 Mrs. Wilkes’ Dining Room serves southern specialties to large communal tables.
 Get in line from 10:30 AM-12:00 PM.
 The line forms from early in the day.
 I once got in line at 10:30 and was seated at 11:30 AM, so be sure to plan it carefully.

 Kate recommends: their fried chicken is the BOMB!
 And those cheesy mashed potatoes are heavenly.
 Try everything.
 Everything is fantastic here.